KofiTetteh/Tennis/README.md

 Clone the repository.
 Install PHP and MySQL on your system.
 Create a MySQL database and import the database.sql file.
-Set up the necessary environment variables in a .env file.
 Start a local web server, such as Apache or Nginx, and point it to the cloned repository directory.

 # Usage